 Last year I briefly visited the historic Fahua Monastery 法華寺 in Tainan 台南.
 Like many of my explorations of temples in Taiwan this one wasn’t planned in advance.
-I noticed the monastery from the roadside while riding a scooter through the back streets south of the train station and decided to stop and check it out on a whim.
-As it turns out, Fahua Monastery has quite a long and distinguished history—going all the way back to 1684—and the interior is unusually minimalistic and serene compared to most other temples I have visited here in Taiwan 台灣.
+I noticed the monastery from the roadside while riding through the back streets south of the train station and stopped to check it out on a whim.
+As it turns out, Fahua Monastery has quite a long and distinguished history—going all the way back to 1684—and the interior is unusually minimalistic and serene compared to most other temples I have visited here in Taiwan.

-It was completely deserted when I stepped through the gatehouse and began wandering around the complex.
-There were no worshippers inside, nobody lighting incense and making prayers.
+The temple was completely deserted when I stepped through the gatehouse.
+There were no supplicants inside, nobody lighting incense and making prayers.
 A calm solemnity seemed to pervade the space, isolated as it was from the busy city streets surrounding it on all sides.
-At that time I hadn’t realized it was more monastery than temple, though in fairness it is seldom necessary to make a clear distinction between the various kinds of religious buildings commonly found in Taiwan 台灣 e.g. gōng 宮, miào 廟, táng 堂, sì 寺, and so on.
-Here there seems to be strong emphasis on the monastic side of the Taiwanese spiritual experience in stark contrast to the more riotous temple culture I’m used to seeing in Tainan 台南.
+At that time I hadn’t realized it was more a monastery than temple, though in fairness these divisions are often blurred in Taiwan.
+Here there seemed to be strong emphasis on the monastic side of the Taiwanese spiritual experience in stark contrast to the more riotous temple culture I’m used to seeing around Tainan 台南.

 Although the monastery continued to expand and prosper over the centuries it was almost completely destroyed by allied bombing in World War II.
 Apparently almost everything on site is a post-war reconstruction, which surprised me.
 The place already seems quite old and rundown, as these photos will attest.
 Perhaps they were just about to begin renovations of some kind when I made my visit?

-The clock struck five and a nun materialized at my side, ending my reverie to escort me to the front gates with a thin smile.
+The clock struck five and my reverie came to an end as a nun materialized at my side to escort me to the front gates.
 And with that, my time at the historic Fahua Monastery was over.